-In Philadelphia, New Jersey and California, Generic Defendants, including Acura, have filed dispositive motions based on the Mensing decision.
-The New Jersey and California courts are expected to issue their rulings in the 1st quarter of 2012.
+In Philadelphia, and California, Generic Defendants, including Acura, also filed dispositive motions based on the Mensing decision.

 On November 18, 2011, the Philadelphia trial court denied Generic Defendants' dispositive motion.
-In December 2011, the Generic Defendants appealed this ruling, which the trial court refused to modify on reconsideration.
-Nonetheless, the trial court has approved certification of the federal preemption issues based on the Mensing decision for immediate appeal to the Pennsylvania Superior Court.
-A decision on this appeal should be issued later this year which could result in dismissal of all of the Philadelphia cases against Generic Defendants, although there can be no assurance in this regard.
+In December 2011, the Generic Defendants appealed this ruling.
+On April 13, 2012, all trial court proceedings were stayed pending decisions by the Pennsylvania appellate courts.
+On November 28, 2012, the Pennsylvania Superior Court heard the appellate oral argument.
+A decision on this appeal should be issued later this year and a further appeal to the Pennsylvania Supreme Court likely will follow.
+This appeal process eventually could result in dismissal of all of the Philadelphia cases against all generic defendants including Acura, although there can be no assurance in this regard.
+Legal fees related to this matter are currently covered by our insurance carrier.